jeras/TCB/doc/TCB.md

 - logarithmic size `SIZ=LOGARITHMIC`,
 - descending order `ORD=DESCENDING`.
 Examples are given for the next data packing configurations:
-- reference mode, fixed of variable size transfers with and without misaligned access support,
+- logarithmic size mode, fixed of variable size transfers with and without misaligned access support,
-- memory mode, with and without misaligned access support, for both little and big endianness.
+- byte enable mode, with and without misaligned access support, for both little and big endianness.

 The examples list all supported read/write transfers in a table.
 Unsupported transfers can be handles by ignoring the request and responding with an error.
 Alternatively unsupported transfers can just cause undefined behavior.

-#### Reference mode
+#### Logarithmic size mode

-Examples for the following reference mode configurations are provided:
+Examples for the following logarithmic size mode configurations are provided:
 - data bus width sized transfers with size aligned address,
 - any size transfers with size aligned address,
 - any size transfers with no alignment restrictions address,